RT @nclarkrd: Is stress the root cause of weight gain/obesity? Have we been looking in the wrong places (diet, exercise) when a bigger trig…

 1. Barley+ Mueslis

-You’ll find two variants of muesli:
+You’ll find two flavours of muesli:

-- Cranberry and Nuts
+1. Cranberry and Nuts

-- Pink Lady and Macadamia
+2. Pink Lady and Macadamia

-Both these mueslis were pleasant to eat but our panel’s favourite was the Pink Lady as it was slightly sweeter and more interesting to eat.
+• Both these mueslis were pleasant to eat but our panel’s favourite was the Pink Lady as it was slightly sweeter and more interesting to eat.
 The panel rated it 3 out of 5 for flavour but only a 2 out of 5 for texture, as it had a slightly ‘crisper’ feel in the mouth.
 Our panel thought it could do with more fruit and nuts so, if this is you, best to add more of your own.

-They all felt the muesli would work better mixed half-and-half with another cereal like a plainer muesli or into a bowl of lighter flakes or puffs.
+• They all felt the muesli would work better mixed half-and-half with another cereal like a plainer muesli or into a bowl of lighter flakes or puffs.

-This fibre is made up of 7.2 g insoluble fibre plus 5.5 g soluble (of which 2.3 g is beta-glucan) plus 0.8 g of the resistant starch
+• This fibre is made up of 7.2 g insoluble fibre plus 5.5 g soluble (of which 2.3 g is beta-glucan) plus 0.8 g of the resistant starch

-It has a GI of 40 which is pretty low (legumes are down in the 30s).
+• It has a GI of 40 which is pretty low (legumes are down in the 30s).

-It gives you around 2 serves of whole grains – important as most of us don’t get enough whole grain foods.
+• It gives you around 2 serves of whole grains – important as most of us don’t get enough whole grain foods.

-At only 10mg a serve, there’s hardly any sodium (salt) which is good.
+• At only 10 mg a serve, there’s hardly any sodium (salt) which is good.

 Ingredient List for Pink Lady variety:

-BarleyMax 73%, whole grain rolled oats 9%, pink lady apple 5% (food acid (ascorbic acid)), macadamias 3.5%, coconut sugar, canola oil, sultanas, pepitas 2%, sunflower seeds 2%, natural apple flavour, antioxidant (vitamin E). |
+BarleyMax 73%, whole grain rolled oats 9%, pink lady apple 5% (food acid (ascorbic acid)), macadamias 3.5%, coconut sugar, canola oil, sultanas, pepitas 2%, sunflower seeds 2%, natural apple flavour, antioxidant (vitamin E).

 2. Barley+ Porridge